fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 ```

 ### How to use C# connector
-On Windows system, .NET applications can use the .NET interface of TDengine to perform all database operations.
+On Windows system, .NET applications can use the .NET interface of DThouse to perform all database operations.
 The steps to use it are as follows:

 need to install .NET SDK first
 * create a c# project.